artemdev9/front_end_development/Fotomatic/README.md

 ## Flexbox for Responsive Layout

 - **Header Navigation:** Flexbox is extensively used for the header navigation, allowing items to evenly distribute and align horizontally on larger screens.
-On smaller screens, it switches to a vertical layout to maintain readability and usability.
+On smaller screens, it switches to icons instead of text to maintain readability and usability.

-- **Sign-Up Section:** Flexbox plays a crucial role in the "Sign Up" section by aligning content both vertically and horizontally, ensuring that the call-to-action remains centered and visually appealing regardless of screen size.
+- **Sign-Up Section:** Flexbox plays a crucial role in the "Sign Up" section by aligning content both vertically and horizontally, ensuring that the call-to-action remains visually appealing regardless of screen size.

 - **Features Section:** The feature cards in the "Features" section are placed side by side using flexbox on larger screens, optimizing the use of available space.
 On smaller screens, they stack vertically for a user-friendly presentation.

 - **Filters Section:** Flexbox is utilized to distribute filter images evenly within the "Filters" section, making sure they adapt to the screen width.
-The extra filter image is hidden on smaller screens using flex properties.
+The extra filter image is hidden on smaller screens.

 - **Quotes Section:** Flexbox is applied to center the quote and citation in the "Quotes" section, maintaining readability and visual balance across different devices.
+On smaller screens the quite stacks on top of the image.

 - **Footer:** The footer information is organized using flex properties to create a balanced layout with the copyright and location information.